TechPrimers/react-playground/README.md

 - Create a Hello World app in React
     - `npx create-react-app hello-world-app` - took more than 5 minutes.
 Wow!
 The opposite for python.
 Took 5 minutes to write a hello world. :)
     - Creating an app under `learn-react`
+## Day 2
+- Understanding components and jsx

 ## Installation
 - `brew install node`